harelod/Web-App-Vunerability-Scan-Using-OWASP-ZAP/README.md

 This documentation focus on how OWASP ZAP can be used to scan a web application to identify vulnerablity and related remediation that can be applied.

 ## 1. Objectives of Lab
 ### i.
-To scan selected web application to identify vulnerabilities.
+To scan sample web application to identify vulnerabilities.
 ### ii.
 To explore related remedies.